NicoGrassetto/Event-driven-document-processing-accelerator/README.md

 ### Prerequisites and Costs
 To deploy this solution accelerator, ensure you have access to an [Azure subscription](https://azure.microsoft.com/free/) with the necessary permissions to create **resource groups and resources**.

-Check the [Azure Products by Region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/table) page and select a **region** where the following services are available: Azure AI Foundry Speech, Azure Communication Services, Azure Container Apps, and Container Registry.
+Check the [Azure Products by Region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/table) page and select a **region** where the following services are available: Azure AI Services (Content Understanding), Azure Functions, Azure Cosmos DB, and Azure Event Grid.

 Here are some example regions where the services are available: `westus`, `swedencentral`, `australiaeast`.
 Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
 The majority of the Azure resources used in this infrastructure are on usage-based pricing tiers.